 Prepare for your ride by always wearing a helmet, especially when you are dealing with extra obstructions like potholes.

 If you do end up going over a pothole, relax your body.
-This will help absorb some of the impact and allow you to keep on riding.
+This will help absorb some of the impacts and allow you to keep on riding.
 Drop your shoulders, bend your elbows and loosen your grip on your handlebars.
 While you should feel sturdy on your bike, tensing up can make it harder to remain in control.